NeuroenergeticsLab/energetic_costs/scripts/.ipynb_checkpoints/Manuscript Figures-checkpoint.md

 ***Statistical differences in the variance explained by models adding the dynamic DC and SC***

+NOTE: one needs to configure R locally.
+If you are running this notebook in Binder, jump to [1C.
+Individual subject analysis](#1C.-Individual-subject-analysis).

 ```python
 # Run this cell to be able to run R in the next cell, added for debugging (it can be ignored), the cell to be RUN is after the next one
 %reload_ext rpy2.ipython